Inside Ubisoft’s Mission to Bridge Traditional Gaming With Blockchain Without Sacrificing Player Experience

 Ubisoft is launching its first Web3 game, Champion Tactics, focusing on enhancing player experience through digital ownership and community building, ensuring fun over finance in the gaming industry.

 Ubisoft, one of the world’s leading gaming companies, is taking its first significant stride into Web3 with Champion Tactics, marking a careful evolution that has been years in the making.
-After three to four years of blockchain exploration, the gaming giant has partnered with Oasis to create its first full-fledged Web3 game, approaching the technology not as a mere monetization tool but as a means to enhance player experience through true digital ownership and community building.
+After three to four years of blockchain exploration, the gaming giant has partnered with Oasys to create its first full-fledged Web3 game, approaching the technology not as a mere monetization tool but as a means to enhance player experience through true digital ownership and community building.

 Executive Producer Sylvain Loe Mie reveals Ubisoft’s measured approach to blockchain gaming, where gameplay remains king and speculation takes a back seat.
 Sylvain shares insights into how one of gaming’s biggest names is working to bridge the gap between conventional gaming and blockchain, all while ensuring that fun comes before finance.